alz2/RedditFlow/DEVELOPMENT.md

 ## Frontend

-- [ ] Test client side reception of server push clients
+- [ ] Test client side reception of server push clients with `EventStream`

 - [ ] Provide static `.html` pages with `bootstrap` modeled after mock-up

 - [ ] Figure out how to display `.html` with React, or convert `.html` into React code

+- [ ] Update render on either reception of stream data or time slider in historical view